Defiant Putin Says Russia doing Everything Right In Ukraine - UrduPoint

 Defiant Putin Says Russia 'doing Everything Right' In Ukraine

-Astana, Kazakhstan, (UrduPoint / Pakistan Point News - 14th Oct, 2022 ) :Russian President Vladimir Putin said on Friday that Moscow was "doing everything right" in its nearly eight-month invasion of Ukraine despite a string of embarrassing defeats, as Kyiv said it was "stronger than ever" and would emerge victorious.
+Astana, Kazakhstan, (UrduPoint / Pakistan Point News - 15th Oct, 2022 ) :Russian President Vladimir Putin said on Friday that Moscow was conducting its nearly eight-month invasion of Ukraine correctly, despite his forces' early failure to topple Kyiv and a string of recent embarrassing battlefield defeats.

-Putin's comments came hours after Kremlin-installed officials in the southern region of Kherson urged residents to leave after Kyiv said its forces were advancing on the region's eponymous main city.
+But his comments came hours after Kremlin-installed officials in Ukraine's southern region of Kherson urged residents to leave, pointing to nearing Ukrainian artillery and as Kyiv announced its forces were pushing closer towards the region's main city.

-Moscow also hinted at the potentially wide extent of the damage dealt to the Crimea bridge -- the sole connecting its mainland to the annexed Ukrainian peninsula -- following a blast, saying it could take many months to complete repairs.
+And on Thursday Moscow also hinted at the potentially wide extent of the damage dealt to the Crimea bridge, saying it could take many months to complete repairs after a recent blast rocked the key supply link between Russia and the annexed Crimean peninsula.

 "What is happening today is not pleasant.
 But all the same, (if Russia hadn't attacked on February) we would have been in the same situation, only the conditions would have been worse for us," Putin told reporters after a summit in the capital of Kazakhstan.